MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Decision area MT5 MT4 cTrader Beginner verdict

-Best use case Default prop firm workflow and AIFO trading Classic forex workflow with tested MT4 habits DOM-driven or automation-heavy execution Most beginners should start with MT5
+Best use case Default modern prop-firm workflow and current AIFO platform path Classic forex workflow with tested MT4 habits and firm support DOM-driven or execution-focused workflows where supported Most beginners should start with MT5

 AIFO fit Current AIFO platform path Not the current AIFO platform path Not the current AIFO platform path AIFO traders should learn MT5 first

-Manual execution Familiar, modern MetaTrader workflow Simple and familiar for older forex traders Fast interface with more execution detail Choose the one that reduces your worst manual mistake
+Manual execution Familiar, modern MetaTrader workflow Simple and familiar for older forex traders Fast interface with more execution detail Choose the one that reduces the worst manual mistake

 Audit trail Trade history, journal and account reports Clear enough if the firm supports MT4 reporting Trade history, statistics and execution views The best platform is the one you can document cleanly

-Rule sensitivity EA, news, copy trading and spread behaviour must be checked EA, trade manager and broker-server rules must be checked cBot, DOM scalping and event execution rules must be checked The account rulebook outranks the platform
+Rule sensitivity EA, news, copy trading, spread and server-time behaviour must be checked EA, trade manager and broker-server rules must be checked cBot, DOM scalping and event execution rules must be checked The account rulebook outranks the platform

 A platform does not make a payout safer.
 Clear rules, clean execution and a defensible account history do.